DamDoh/local_damdoh/docs/universal-id-architecture.md

         -   **If any other authenticated user scans the ID**: Return only basic public profile information (`displayName`, `primaryRole`, `location`, `avatarUrl`).
 -   **Security**: This is the most critical security component.
 It prevents the QR code from being a universal key and enforces context-aware data sharing.

+#### `lookupUserByPhone` (HTTPS Callable)

+-   **Purpose**: Allows authorized agents to find a user if the QR code is unavailable (e.g., lost card).
+-   **Inputs**: `{ phoneNumber: string }`
+-   **Authentication**: The function requires the caller (agent) to be authenticated and have an authorized role (e.g., 'Field Agent/Agronomist (DamDoh Internal)', 'Admin').
+-   **Logic**:
+    1. Verifies the caller's role.
+Throws a permission-denied error if unauthorized.
+    2. Queries the `users` collection for a document where `phoneNumber` matches the input.
+    3. If a user is found, it returns a subset of their data appropriate for the agent's role (similar to the data returned by `getUniversalIdData`).
+    4. If no user is found, it returns a "not-found" error.
+-   **Security**: This provides a necessary fallback while maintaining security through strict role-based access control.

 ### 2.3.
 Client-Side Implementation

 -   **QR Code Generation**: The app uses a client-side library (`qrcode.react`) to generate the QR code.